 need to be right.
 Toppel has already shown that even if the forecast is right, the effect

 is always a whole nother kettle of fish, as my fine English mate often shares with me.

 Thus Toppel’s point, by staying in the now moment of the trend (judged by prices going

 up or down), it is much easier to do right–there are fewer things you need to get right,

 - If you take trades in‐line with the trend your probability of success will increase

-- Accept the market IS right about the trend (because we can see it and riding it puts money in the account; no better proof than that).
+- Accept the market IS right about the trend (because we can see it and riding it

 - The trend is measured in the time‐frame you are most comfortable trading.